IFB-ElixirFr/sandboxbioscenarios/linux_basics_session05/steps/step03.md

 	 { valid: false, value: "-o"},
 ]}>
         <span slot="prompt">
-	Which argument in the `stats` command enables the generation of a tabulated output?
+	Which argument in the `seqkit stats` command enables the generation of a tabulated output?
         </span>
 </Quiz>